What To Text After a First Date

 3) Keep It Light & Casual

 The two of you went on a first date.
-Even if you’ve not dated for a while and this was a big step, a big deal, try to keep it light and casual when messaging after.
+Even if you’ve not dated for a while and this was a big step and a big deal, try to keep it light and casual when messaging after.

 Or – if the person’s not for you – let them down gently without making a massive deal about it.
-This leads me onto my next point.
+Remember – there’s ways to do this nicely when dating.

 4) Be Honest

-Now somewhere in your message, you’re going to want to give a bit of feedback – not like you’re giving a review(!), phrase it right.
+See, somewhere in your message, you’re going to want to give a bit of feedback – not as if it was some sort of interview or review!
+No, no, no. It’s all about how you phrase it.

 You see?
 You’re putting yourself out there, you’re being honest and straight to the point and will see what you get back.